 The second of two blog posts by University of Leeds PhD student Luke Daly-Groves.

-At the Museum of Liverpool, my display, entitled ‘Britannia Inferior?
+At the Museum of Liverpool, a temporary display, entitled ‘Britannia Inferior?
 A Glimpse of Life Around Roman Merseyside’ is giving visitors the chance to explore how their ancestors may have lived under Roman occupation.
-Thirty years ago, the display case which exhibits a variety of ancient artefacts discovered in and around Merseyside would have been empty.
-As F. Walbank claimed in the 1950s, Merseyside was ‘…a blank space on the map of Roman Britain’(3).
-Nothing yet was known of the Roman tile factory at Ochre Brook, of the surrounding Roman settlements or the coins buried below St. Helens, highlighted by recent metal detector finds.
-Indeed, most of the items on display were discovered from the 1990s onwards, some as recently as 2018.
-The Portable Antiquities Scheme (PAS) has played a significant part in revealing new evidence of Liverpool’s Roman history by enabling researchers to literally fill in the blanks on the map of Roman Merseyside.
-Recording finds through the PAS enables researchers to plot the locations where they were found, thus enabling them to be analysed in their appropriate context and revealing a larger image of Roman Merseyside.
+F. Walbank claimed in the 1950s, Merseyside was ‘…a blank space on the map of Roman Britain’(3).
+However this is not the case as shown from subsequent excavations in the region, including a Roman tile factory at Ochre Brook, and chance finds such as Roman coins from St. Helens.
+Many of the items on display were discovered from the 1990s onwards, The Portable Antiquities Scheme (PAS) has played a significant part in revealing new evidence of Liverpool’s Roman history, filling in some blanks on the map of Roman Merseyside.
+Recording finds through the PAS enables researchers to study and interpret wider evidence from Merseyside.
 Each of these items tell a story.
 When considered together, they provide a snapshot of life on the edge of the Roman Empire.
 So, what do these objects tell us about Merseyside’s Roman past?

-A significant number of Roman earrings and brooches have been found at Meols which, according to archaeologist Robert A. Philpott, suggests that the latter may have been manufactured at the site (14).
-Brooches are one of the most common Roman era objects found throughout Merseyside.
+Brooches are one of the most common Roman objects found throughout Merseyside.
 The eight displayed in Britannia Inferior? vary in shape and size.
 The majority were found in Wirral by metal detectorists.
-One of these, with its square panel design, is called a Wirral brooch due to the large amount of this type found in the local area (15).
+One of these, with its square panel design, is called a Wirral brooch due to the large amount of this type found in the local area (8).
 Arguably the most spectacular item on display is the still shiny silver zoomorphic brooch which was found near Speke in 2006 and declared as treasure.
 It depicts a hare in the grasp of a rather strange looking hound.
-Clearly, as Vanessa Oakden suggests, brooches could demonstrate the wealth, social status and identity of the wearer (16).
-The fact that so many have been found in and around Merseyside shows that Romano-Britons, just like the Romans in Italy, appreciated beauty.
-Such appreciation extended beyond brooches and earrings as demonstrated by the finding of a remarkably preserved copper alloy armlet or bracelet which could have been worn by a lady in Merseyside, almost two thousand years ago (17).
+Clearly, as Vanessa Oakden suggests, brooches could demonstrate the wealth, social status and identity of the wearer (9).
+Romano-Britons, just like the Romans in Italy, appreciated beauty.
+Such appreciation extended beyond brooches and earrings as demonstrated by the finding of a copper alloy armlet or bracelet which could have been worn in Merseyside, almost two thousand years ago (10).

-The great majority of the brooches found in Merseyside and of those which feature in this display are found in Wirral.
-According to Philpott, this provides further evidence to support the idea that ‘…the division of the province into Britannia Superior in the South and Britannia Inferior, in the early 3rd century, probably had its frontier along the Mersey’ (18).
+Many of the brooches found in Merseyside and of those which feature in this display are found in Wirral.
+According to Philpott, this provides further evidence to support the idea that ‘…the division of the province into Britannia Superior in the South and Britannia Inferior, in the early 3rd century, probably had its frontier along the Mersey’ (11).
 Although in Latin (the language of the Romans), inferior simply means ‘lower’, its modern context still begs the interesting question, to whom was the North inferior, compared to what, and why?
-The items on display can help answer these questions.

-Although Wirral brooches ‘…did not tend to cross the Mersey’, the Romans certainly did (19).
-In AD 167, a trader by the name of Aulus Viducus established a tile production centre at Ochre Brook in Tarbock (20).
-Viducus probably headed a family enterprise known to historians now as the ‘Viducus firm’ (21).
+In AD 167, a trader by the name of Aulus Viducus established a tile production centre at Ochre Brook in Tarbock (12).
+Viducus probably headed a family enterprise known to historians now as the ‘Viducus firm’ (13).
 We know this because several tiles unearthed at Ochre Brook, some of which feature in the Britannia Inferior? display, are stamped with his name.
-Moreover, the format of the tile stamps found here are unusual for Britain (22).
-This suggests that the Viducus firm probably had links with Germania (modern day Netherlands) where such stamps were more common (23).
-Tiles manufactured at Tarbock have been found at the Roman fortress in Chester, suggesting that the tiles could have been made to re-roof barracks there in anticipation of the return of some Twentieth Legion soldiers from Scotland in AD 167 (24).
+The format of the tile stamps found here are unusual for Britain (14).
+This suggests that the Viducus firm probably had links with Germania (modern day Netherlands) where such stamps were more common (15).
+Tiles manufactured at Tarbock have been found at the Roman fortress in Chester, suggesting that the tiles could have been made to re-roof barracks there in anticipation of the return of some Twentieth Legion soldiers from Scotland in AD 167 (16).
 But what does this evidence tell us about the local Romano-Britons?
 Or, to use a completely historically inaccurate but catchy term, what were the Roman Scousers up to?

-If the civilian Viducus firm employed locals to work on its production site, then it can be argued, from the presence of a mortarium (used for grinding food into pastes), that local Romano-Britons would have sampled new Roman foods.
-Mortaria found at other Roman sites in Merseyside such as Irby, support this conclusion (25).
+If the civilian Viducus firm employed locals to work on its production site, then it can be argued, from the presence of a mortarium (used for grinding food into pastes), that local Romano-Britons could have sampled new Roman foods.
+Mortaria have been found at other Roman sites in Merseyside such as Irby, (17).
 A mortarium with white quartz grits, found at Ochre Brook, is featured in the Britannia Inferior? display.
-The Romans did not just introduce new foods such as onions and carrots to Britain but also significantly increased the spread of pottery making (26).
+The Romans did not just introduce new foods such as onions and carrots to Britain but also significantly increased the spread of pottery making (18).
 Visitors to the Museum of Liverpool can view a fragmented dish found at Ochre Brook which was used for cooking (as indicated by the still visible soot marks).
-Moreover, an almost completely intact Roman jar found at Leasowe beach in Wirral, is also on display.
-It is quite possible that native Britons, not just the invading Romans, could have used jars like this too (27).
-But all the evidence available suggests that they did not live in houses rooved with tiles such as the ones made at Ochre Brook (28).
-Indeed, the surrounding rural settlements indicate that Romano-Britons continued to live in round houses, as they had done before the Romans arrived (29).
-This demonstrates the limits of Romanisation and the desire, for whatever reason, to preserve local customs which was also evidenced by the slow adoption of Roman table manners (30).
+An almost completely intact Roman jar found at Leasowe beach in Wirral, is also on display.
+It is quite possible that local Britons, not just the invading Romans, could have used jars like this too (19).
+But all the evidence available suggests that they did not live in houses rooved with tiles such as the ones made at Ochre Brook (20).
+Indeed, the surrounding rural settlements indicate that Romano-Britons continued to live in round houses, as they had done before the Romans arrived (21).
+This demonstrates the limits of Romanisation and the desire, to preserve local customs (22).

-So what should historians make of all this?
-The discovery of stamped Roman roof tiles and other pottery at Ochre Brook demonstrates that even in the remote corners of Empire, native Britons would have been very aware of the Romans.
-Nevertheless, as archaeological evidence suggests that such tiles were not used for building in local British settlements we need to be cautious before drawing broad conclusions about the pervasiveness of Roman culture.
 That elements of Roman culture were adopted by Britons in and around Merseyside is arguably undeniable.
-But this culture was not adopted to the same extent everywhere in England and certain aspects of Roman culture were emphasised more in different areas (31).
-There clearly was some sort of a North-South divide (32).
-In comparison to the variety of gold and silver hoards unearthed in the South of England, the jewellery dug up in Wirral can seem modest in comparison (33).
+But this culture was not adopted to the same extent everywhere in England and certain aspects of Roman culture were emphasised more in different areas (23).
+There clearly was some sort of a North-South divide (24).
+In comparison to the variety of gold and silver hoards unearthed in the South of England, the jewellery dug up in Wirral can seem modest in comparison (25).
 But even these modest finds reveal differences of status in society and can tell us something of the people who wore them.
-In fact, they often tell us everything we know, as Sam Moorhead and David Stuttard point out, ‘[t]he written sources are very quiet about northern Britain…’ (34).
+In fact, they often tell us everything we know, as Sam Moorhead and David Stuttard point out, ‘[t]he written sources are very quiet about northern Britain…’ (26).

-So, did the dividing line of Superior and Inferior fall across the Mersey?
-And what of the modern context of this label, ‘Inferior’.
-Could it, perhaps unwittingly, have influenced the persistent view that Merseyside is an ‘archaeological backwater’ (35)?
 In many ways, Roman Merseyside was not inferior, in the modern sense of the word, but simply, different.
 When attending a local primary school, I was taught nothing of the Romans in Merseyside but much about their activities in Chester, including a memorable visit to the amazing Roman ruins there, guided by a man dressed in the full kit of a Roman soldier.
-But Philpot (‘Roman Merseyside: Twenty five years on’, Journal of the Merseyside Archaeological Society, Vol. 12; 2008) notes that the Romans arrived in Merseyside before they arrived at Chester and peaceful relations with the Romano-British tribes around the Mersey arguably played an important role in facilitating the construction and maintenance of the Cestrian fort (36).
-Although today, large Roman constructions often leave the most lasting impressions in peoples minds, it is important to remember that the surrounding, more rural areas, with their work force, trade and peaceful social relations are, to some extent, what made the marvels of the Roman period possible.
-The ‘ordinary people’, whose stories are often forgotten, facilitated the achievements of the ‘great men’ (37).
+But Philpott (‘Roman Merseyside: Twenty five years on’, Journal of the Merseyside Archaeological Society, Vol. 12; 2008) notes that the Romans arrived in Merseyside before they arrived at Chester and peaceful relations with the Romano-British tribes around the Mersey arguably played an important role in facilitating the construction and maintenance of the Cestrian fort (27).
+Although today, large Roman constructions often leave the most lasting impressions in people’s minds, it is important to remember that the surrounding, more rural areas, with their work force, trade and social relations are, to some extent, what made the marvels of the Roman period possible.
 Perhaps then, the question we should now be asking is not ‘what did the Romans do for us?’ but rather, what did we do for the Romans?